Far left: one of the uses of an 18 x 5 inch log: to make a pie former

 Splits. warps, distorted spindles ...
 The tendency of fashioned wooden items to crack and split must have many

-more likely to develop splits than those made from sections of a log.
-I usually use
+more likely to develop splits than those made from sections of a log because of shrinkage

-of cross sections.
-Not subjecting the wood to fast changes in temperature and humidity
+the wood to large or fast changes in temperature and humidity is important..

 An experiment - what happens if a spindle